 A full public street connection to Dakota Drive, including upgrading the substandard section between the subject property and Atlanta Hwy, is required.
-The project will also require a full public street connection to be built to Whitetail Way-where space has been reserved for a connection as a condition of a 2023 rezoning for 160-170 Whitetail Way.
+The project will also require a full public street connection to be built to Whitetail Way.
+Space has been reserved for a connection as a condition of a 2023 rezoning for 160-170 Whitetail Way, although the connection would also need to cross ACC-owned property at 200 Trade St. The applicant has not verified that Athens-Clarke County is amenable to a road on this property, and this needs to be resolved prior to approval.
 Only having two street connections for this many units is not optimal for emergency access and traffic flow.
 While ACC Transit does not currently serve this site, a project with this many residences warrants consideration for future transit service, especially with the transfer station poised for construction at the Georgia Square Mall site.
 The applicant has indicated that they will work with ACC Transit on the appropriate location and design of any transit facilities here.